tudurom/bsc-thesis/main.typ

 Cox @nih explains in a blog post the inner workings of the original 'trusting trust' attack of Thompson.
-This attack targets the C compiler and the `login` program in Research Unix Sixth Edition.
+This attack targets the C compiler and the `login` program in Research #unix Sixth Edition.

 Courtès and Wurmus @guix_hpc propose GNU Guix and the functional package management paradigm